simonNozaki/rest-api-framework/README.md

 ## Overview
 Perhaps, on building REST API with Java or Kotlin, we always do the same things like
 checking JSON inputs and building a response object.
-This framework offer convenient methods for those situations.
+This framework offers convenient methods for those situations.

 ## Preface
 This framework works well with an architecture of DDD.